MicrosoftDocs/ai-builder/ai-builder-docs/flow-sentiment-analysis.md

 1. Select **+ New step**, search for *Predict*, and then select **Predict Common Data Service (current Environment)** in the list of actions.
  >[!NOTE]
- > **Predict Common Data Service (current Environment)** does not appear if you don't follow these instructions first: [Create a flow in a solution](/flow/create-flow-solution)
+ > **Predict Common Data Service (current Environment)** doesn't appear unless you've followed these instructions first: [Create a flow in a solution](/flow/create-flow-solution).

 1. Select **SentimentAnalyses model**.

 1. Specify the **My Language** field from the trigger in the Language input, and the **My Text** field in Text input.
    > ![Manually trigger flow screen](media/flow-sentiment-analysis.png "Manually trigger flow screen")

 Now you can use the sentiment properties detected by the sentiment analysis model.
 In the following example, we set the Sentiment property to a new Common Data Service record.

 ![Update record](media/flow-update-sentiment.png "Update record")

 Congratulations!
 You've created a flow that uses a sentiment analysis model.
-Select **Save** on the top right and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.

 ## Use sentiment analysis to analyze incoming Dynamics emails